Stellate ganglion: Relations

-Stellate ganglion is located at the level of C7, anterior to the transverse process of C7 and the neck of the first rib, superior to the cervical pleura and just below the subclavian artery.
-It is superiorly covered by the prevertebral lamina of the cervical fascia and anteriorly in relation with common carotid artery, subclavian artery and the beginning of vertebral artery which sometimes leaves a groove at the apex of this ganglion (this groove can sometimes even separate the stellate ganglion into so called vertebral ganglion).
+The stellate ganglion is located at the level of C7, anterior to the transverse process of C7 and the neck of the first rib, superior to the cervical pleura and just below the subclavian artery.
+It is superiorly covered by the prevertebral lamina of the cervical fascia and is anteriorly related to the common carotid artery, subclavian artery and the origin of the vertebral artery, which sometimes leaves a groove at the apex of this ganglion.
+This groove can sometimes even separate the stellate ganglion into a so-called vertebral ganglion.

-Relations of the apex of the stellate ganglion:
+The relations of the apex of the stellate ganglion are as follows: